Comics Illustration 102: Introduction to Perspective & Environments

 And best of all, by the end of the course, if you follow through, you’ll wind up with some portfolio pieces to boot!

 How do we post work and get feedback?

 In addition to talking with Phillip during the class sessions–and they are recorded if you have to miss one or more–you’ll also have exclusive access to a dedicated class member-only online forum where your class can meet online 24 hours a day, seven days a week for the duration of the course.

 The forum is where you’ll be able to post your work for your class to review, comment on, and make suggestions.
 And likewise, you’ll be asked to comment on your fellow students’ stories as well.

 What if I don’t know Photoshop, Google Sketch up or other software?

 Don’t worry!
-We cover everything you need to know for using the tools to create these environments and draw props quickly and Robert does it in a friendly manner.
+We cover everything you need to know for using the tools to create these environments and draw props quickly and Phillip does it in a friendly manner.
 And we’ll slow down if we need to.